 This type of license is cheap but it is non-exclusive.
 Some stock image websites claim to offer royalty-free images but impose several restrictions in terms of how and what you can do with the image.
 Thus, it's very important to buy a true royalty-free image or check the license agreement first.

 Main Features of Royalty-Free Images

-Consequently, RF licensed images have specific rights and restrictions that apply to them.
-Each stock photography agencies have their licensing terms.
+Consequently, RF-licensed images have specific rights and restrictions that apply to them.
+Each stock photography agencies have its licensing terms.
 That's why it's important to read the agreement.
 Below are its most common features:

 - Non-transferable – only the buyer has the legal right to use it.
 You can’t share, gift, or resell it.

 - Non-exclusive – RF images can be used by as many people who bought the license.

 - Worldwide – there's no geographic limitation associated with RF photos (unless specified in the license agreement)

 - Perpetual – there's no time limitation associated with RF photos (unless specified in the license agreement)